sli0111/MNIST/README.md

 ![10 examples of the handwritten digits from the MNIST dataset](MNIST handwritten digits.png)

-It is apparent how diverse handwritten numbers can be.
-Sometimes zeros look like sixes, and sometimes fives look like an $s$.
+It is apparent how diverse handwritten digits can be.
+Sometimes zeros look like sixes, and sometimes fives look like a letter s.
 In the next few steps, models will be developed and we can see how they handle the handwritten numbers.

-First we will model the MNIST dataset with KNN.
-The model will be evaluated based on the accuracy of the predictions against mini_train_labels.
-In addition, we will look at how the number of k values, the training size, and Gaussian blur can affect the model performance.
+Specifically, three techniques will be tested to improve the accuracy of the KNN models: examining the hyper parameter k, changing the training size, and applying an image processing technique Gaussian Blur.

-The following script builds the KNN model, increments through a few different values of k, and plots the accuracy.
-The KNN model is built using the KNeighborsClassifier() function from the sklearn library and by default, uses the Minkowski distance metric.
-Recall the MNIST dataset contains 784 pixel values.
-At inference time, each test example containing 784 pixel values are compared to labeld training examples and test examples are classified based on their shortest Minkowski distance to the labedl training example.
+The first KNN models are built around different hyper parameters k, or the number of nearest neighbors.
+The following script builds give KNN models, each with a different value for k.
+The accuracies are then stored and plotted against the number of k.
 It is apparent from the accuracy vs k neighbors plot that increasing the number k neighbors resulted in a loss of accuracy and overfitting.
 In the following examples, we will continue with k=1.

 ```python
 # Build KNN model